 - Six weeks after surgery, you can begin to go without the elastic abdominal binder.
-If the binder is extremely uncomfortable for you, call the staff at West End Plastic Surgery to see if it can be removed earlier.
+If the binder is extremely uncomfortable for you, call the staff at West End Plastic Surgery to see if we can remove it earlier.

 - Strenuous exercise can begin in 6 to 8 weeks after surgery depending on your comfort level.
 Our patients are encouraged to plan an exercise program and discuss it with the staff prior to resuming exercise.

-- The scars on your abdomen should be protected from sunlight for at least a year after surgery.
+- You should protect the scars on your abdomen from sunlight for at least a year after surgery.

 Things to Be Aware of After Your Surgery